The Amazons of the Amazon: European myth or indigenous reality?

 • they lived largely autonomously;

-• they were skilled with the bow and arrow;
+• they mastered the bow and arrow;

 It is essential to clarify a fundamental point:

-Women, power and social organization in the Amazon
+Women, Power, and Social Organization in the Amazon

 In many Amazonian societies, the role of women is not limited to the domestic sphere.